 The City of Sullivan Missouri actually lies within two Missouri counties because it is located across the dividing line between Franklin County and Crawford County.
 Positioned along Interstate 44, the city is about one hour and twenty minutes southwest of Downtown St Louis.
 Important roads for the community are Church Street, Main Street, Mansion Street, Elmont Road, State Highway H/Highway 185, Euclid Street, Vine Street, Watson Road, Hughes Ford Road and many others.
-The city was officially incorporated in 1883 and in 2010 had a population of 7,081 residents.
+The city was officially incorporated in 1883.

 The residents of Sullivan are served by the public Sullivan School District.
 The district has four schools, the Sullivan Primary School (Kindergarten and 1st grade), the Sullivan Elementary School (2nd through 5th grade), the Sullivan Middle School (6th through 8th grade), and the Sullivan High School (9th through 12th).
 St Anthony School is also located in Sullivan and is a private Catholic school with grades Kindergarten through 8th grade.